-Most countries regulate radio communications very strictly; requiring training and licensing for operating any type of radio including maritime communications.
+Most countries regulate radio communications very strictly including the maritime radio spectrum; requiring training and licensing for operating any type of radio.

-All radio operators and radio stations, licensed or not, are required to be familiar with and adhere to the rules and regulations of the Federal Communications Commission governing the use of their radio.
+All radio operators and radio stations, licensed or licensed by rule (most recreational boaters), are required by law to be familiar with and adhere to the rules and regulations of the Federal Communications Commission governing the use of their radio.

 47 CFR 80.13(c) Station license required.

 . . ."Even though an individual license is not required, a ship station licensed by rule must be operated in accordance with all applicable operating requirements, procedures, and technical specifications found in this part."